Source Code Data Augmentation for Deep Learning: A Survey: Source Code Data Augmentation Methods for Deep Learning

 \subsection{Example Interpolation Techniques}

-Another category of data augmentation (DA) techniques, originated by \texttt{Mixup}~\cite{zhangmixup} in CV, involves interpolating the inputs and labels of two or more actual examples.
-This collection of methods is also termed Mixed Sample Data Augmentation (MSDA).
-Despite trials in the context of text classification problems, no studies within the realm of source code have yet demonstrated the efficacy of these techniques in enhancing model performance.
+Another category of data augmentation (DA) techniques, originated by \texttt{Mixup}~\cite{zhang2018mixup}, involves interpolating the inputs and labels of two or more actual examples.
+For instance, given that a binary classification task in CV and two images of a dog and a cat, respectively, these DA approaches like \texttt{Mixup} can blend these two image inputs and their corresponding labels based on a randomly selected weight.
+This collection of methods is also termed Mixed Sample Data Augmentation.
+Despite trials in the context of text classification problems, such methods are hard to be deployed in the realm of source code, as each code snippet is constrained by its unique program grammar and functionality.

-In contrast to naive interpolation, the majority of example-based DA methods for NLP enhance the \texttt{Mixup} algorithm to fuse multiple real examples into a single input.
-This approach differs markedly from the DA techniques used in CV, which can operate directly at the discrete raw input level.
-Applying extensions of \texttt{Mixup} for NLP and source code modeling necessitates engagement at the embedding level, given that tasks in these domains rely on continuous inputs~\cite{feng2021survey}.
+In contrast to the aforementioned surface-level interpolation, the majority of example-interpolation DA methods are enhanced to fuse multiple real examples into a single input via model embeddings~\cite{feng2021survey}.
 As an illustration in Figure~\ref{fig:mixcode}, \citet{dong2023mixcode} merge rule-based techniques for source code models with \texttt{Mixup} to blend the representations of the original code snippet and its transformation.
 This approach is commonly regarded as the linear interpolation technique deployed in NLP classification tasks.

 \citet{li-etal-2022-exploring-representation} introduce two novel interpolation techniques for source code models, namely \texttt{Binary Interpolation} and \texttt{Linear Extrapolation}. \texttt{Binary Interpolation} serves as a data augmentation strategy, which interchangeably swaps features between samples using elements acquired from a Bernoulli distribution.
 On the other hand, \texttt{Linear Extrapolation} is another data augmentation approach that generates new data points beyond the existing feature space by extending current features in accordance with a uniform distribution.